-The best way for any newcomer to familiarize themselves with the layout of a town is to explore it on foot, and El Nido town, sometimes just referred to as the Poblacion, is no exception.
+The best way for any newcomer to familiarize themselves with the layout of a place is to explore it on foot, and El Nido town, sometimes just referred to as the Poblacion by the local people, is no exception.

 Always Growing, Always Building

 There is constant construction going on in this small area, so all that extra noise and dust are bound to have some negative side effects.
-In the peak season of 2018, the construction noise in the daytime is only surpassed by the thick concrete dust in the air.
+During the peak season in El Nido (March – May), the construction noise in the daytime is only surpassed by the thick concrete dust in the air.
 El Nido tourists should note that this is NOT a great place to hang out in the daylight hours; nor is it a place to hang laundry, or keep your personal belongings outdoors, unless you want them covered in concrete.
 In fact, visitors should not even have their windows open in this part of town!

-Left: A painter puts finisheing touches on new construction exteriors.
-Right: The busiest intersection along Rizal st.
+Left: A painter puts the finishing touches on new construction exteriors.
+Right: The busiest intersection in El Nido is along Rizal st.

 The most important tricycle rule to keep in mind in El Nido town, and in most locations throughout the Philippines, goes as follows:

-Commisioning a Tricycle from a Designated Stop Means You are Agreeing to a Private Hire
+Commissioning a Tricycle From a Designated Stop Means You Are Agreeing to a Private Hire

-This means that you will be the only passenger for the entire trip, and you will be charged a premium for this service.
-A chat with a local revealed that this is the case because the hard-working drivers in El Nido are waiting for their turn to give tourists a ride while in a long queue of other eager drivers, often for a large portion of their day.
-Therefore a 1km ride from the El Nido Van Terminal to your hotel, even just a kilometer or less away, could cost you as much as 100 pesos.
+In other words: you and your party will be the only passengers for the entire tricycle ride, and you will be charged a premium rate for this service.
+A chat with a local tricycle driver revealed that this is the case because the hard-working drivers in El Nido are waiting for their turn to give tourists a ride while in a long queue of other eager drivers, often for a large portion of their day.
+This means that even a 1km ride from the El Nido van terminal to your hotel could cost you as much as 100 pesos.

-Above: Drivers wait for fares at the designated ticycle stop on the corner of Rizal St
+Above: Drivers wait for fares at the designated tricycle stop on the corner of Rizal St

 Above: Tricycles and motorbikes in the narrow streets of El Nido Town

-Above: El Nido's beach area full of tourboats in the late afternoon
+Above: El Nido's beachfront is guaranteed to be full of tour boats in the late afternoon

-Above: Tourists return to the beach from a day of island hopping
+Above: Tourists return to the beach from a long day of island hopping in Bacuit Bay

 While the beach here is calm and inviting, few people choose to swim here with so much boat traffic happening most of the day.
 The nearby Las Cabanas or Marimegmeg Beach is a much better option for that… and a great spot to catch sunsets.